What is Blown in Insulation?

 - The cellulose is blown into the attic or walls through long, flexible tubes that are connected to the machine that contains the product.

-- The cavities or blanket existing insulation can be filled by cellulose.
+- The cavities or blanket existing insulation can be filled with cellulose.
 There is no need to pressure the cellulose; it will settle over time.

 Is Cellulose Insulation Considered Green?